TNO/pyfastwell/docs/theory/coldfront.md

 It allows to visually inspect the coldfront evolution in the reservoir

-The coldfront tracking is implemented in the `ColdFront` class in the `pywellfast.coldfront` module.
+The coldfront tracking is implemented in the `ColdFront` class in the `pyfastwell.coldfront` module.

 The coldfront tracking is based on a finite difference solution, using a grid in the reservoir.
 The coldfront tracking is based on the following assumptions: